Competition Level When Looking for a Job

 It’s now what you want, It’s what they want

 Your requirements and your expectations are not what the job interviews are about.
-Obviously, when we are looking for a job we think about the salary, the working environment, the work that we would actually be doing, all of it to be favourable for us but we must remember that we are applying for a company that needs our services and we must be what they are looking for and not the other way round.
+Obviously, when we are looking for a job we think about the salary, the working environment, the work that we would actually be doing, all of it to be favorable for us but we must remember that we are applying for a company that needs our services and we must be what they are looking for and not the other way round.

 The questions that you need to ask are not about how much you will get paid or how big your office will be or how many times you will get to visit foreign countries in your career but instead, what the company is looking for, what skill sets they need in the new employee and are you the one that best fits the requirements?